PabloCGSilva/Programathor/Teste: JavaScript - Pleno.md

-# Programathor

 Pergunta 1/14:
 Which of the following descriptions best describes the code below?
 ```
 <script>
 var variable1 = {